 - Using the Group Policy Editor Method.

 I recommended you create a System Restore Point.
-This is because while doing these types of modifications, there are chances that something breaks on the software side of your computer.
-Or, if you do not have any habit to make a system restore point, I would encourage you to create one frequently.
+This is because while doing these types of modifications, something may break on your computer’s software side.
+Or, if you do not have any habit of making a system restore point, I would encourage you to create one frequently.

 1] Using the Registry Editor Method

-Hit the WINKEY + R button combination to launch the Run utility, type in regedit and hit Enter.
+Hit the WINKEY + R button to launch the Run utility, type in regedit, and hit Enter.
 Click on Yes for the UAC or User Account Control Prompt that you get.

 Once Registry Editor opens, navigate to the following key location-